 SIR: I have the honor to inform you that on my arrival off the River Congo, on the 21st instant, I found the United States brig-ofwar "Perry" watching the movements of the American barque "Milanden," of New York, which vessel there was strong reason to suspect was preparing to trade in a cargo of slaves.

-2. This vessel had been previously boarded by the boats of her
+suspect was preparing to trade in a cargo of slaves.
 2. This vessel had been previously boarded by the boats of her Majesty's ship "Philomel," under my command, and nationality having been correctly ascertained, she was proved to be bona fide an American, and, consequently, by the treaty between England and America, out of my power to detain, even if I had found her with slaves on board.